lizmckenna/ANES/recode_documentation.md

 <br>
 <br>
 <h2> Yes and No </h2>
 ANES data was listed as 1.
 No and 2.
-Yes. *except for 2016 when it reversed! agh* <br>
+Yes. *except for 2016 when it reversed!* <br>
 Recode:<br>
 <br>
 1. No == 2<br>